yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                            NOTE: You can enter an RMC with no accounts selected in the picklist.
 The calculation will start from 0.0.
 This is a way to create a reusable row constant for use in other rows - e.g. RMC: + 0.22 for a 22% tax rate.
-NOTE: As soon as you enable this, then the following UOR, FMC, Format as %, Multiply by 100 options will trigger for this row...
+NOTE: As soon as you enable this, then the following UOR, PUM, Format as %, Multiply by 100 options will trigger for this row...

                            WARNING: You can use both average by, and RMC.
 This could cause strange results!

+                           >> RECOMMENDATION: Use formula instead of RMC/UOR/PUM where possible

 - Maths using another row (UOR): You can retrieve the result from another row(x) and then apply maths to the result of the current row..
 E.g. take this row and divide it by the result from row(x).